smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   * ``SourceLocation Loc``: Source code location.

-  * Various flags, including ``unsigned DeclKind : 7``, an indicator of what kind of object this is (the clang AST does not use C++ RTTI for performance and flexibility reasons).
+  * Various flags, including ``unsigned DeclKind : 7``, an indicator of what kind of object this is (the Clang AST does not use C++ RTTI for performance and flexibility reasons).

 * From base class ``NamedDecl``: